ZhengYeah/JRR/ARTIFACT-EVALUATION.md

 You can reproduce these results using quick scripts in the `reproduction` folder.

+### Experiments

+To reproduce the first result, cd into the `reproduction` folder and run the following files.

 #### Experiment 1: Comparison with RR on Real-world Datasets

-To reproduce the first result, cd into the `reproduction` folder and run

 ```
 /reproduction/figure_1.m (<0.5 minute)